BattleMageBro/BattleMageBro/Readme.md

 ### About Me 👦

-- 🌱 I’m currently learning: Python.
+- 🌱 I’m currently learning: Python, Golang.
 - 👯 I’m looking to collaborate on: Anything cool and interesting!
 - 📫 How to reach me: kuprin.rabota@yandex.ru